DEFINITIONS - A NEUROLOGY GLOSSARY

 Ventricle - a fluid-filled cavity.
 In the brain there are several - two lateral ones, the third, and the fourth.

-Specific anatomical ares
+Specific anatomical structures

 Aqueduct - the CSF channel in the centre of the midbrain